-Number Theory: Euclid's Algorithm, Greatest common divisor and least common multiple, and their Relationship, Solution of Linear Diophantine equations in two
+Number Theory: Euclid's Algorithm, Greatest common divisor and least common multiple, and their Relationship, Solution of Linear Diophantine equations in two variables, Linear congruences, Systems of linear Congruences having he same modulus, Chinese Remainder Theorem.

 Relations, Functions and Binary Operations: Equivalence relation.
 Partitions, Orbits and transversals functions a subset of a relations, bijective functions, inverse of a function.